 • Intellectual property protection, including the filing of new patent applications for IP developed within the duration of the project

-• Competitive landscape and market analysis, development of plans for commercialisation
+• Competitive landscape and market analysis, development of plans for commercialisation, development of a business case for adoption

 • Project management and stakeholder engagement activities